 “Will do, Ana.”

 I walk back to my bedroom and grab one of my large wheeled suitcases.
-More of the fabulous Louboutin shoes, more lingerie and underwear, a few outfits… I look over at the chair and there is Christian’s suit coat.
+More of the fabulous Louboutin shoes, more lingerie and underwear, a few outfits… I look over at the chair and there’s Christian’s suit coat.
 It’s been sitting there for over a month.
 I pick it up and smell it… it still smells like Christian.
 Should I take it?
 Should I leave it?
 I think I’ll leave it… for whenever I come back.
-It will always be here to admire.
+It’ll always be here to admire.

 I sit at my desk and start to go through my mail.
 I have to pay the bills for this month as well as send off my student loan payment.
 My computer is at Christian’s, so I’ll just run through these and see what I need to take with me: Seattle City Light, Seattle Public Utilities, Office of Cable Communications, Washington State Corrections Center, Puget Sound Finance, Wells…